PhilboBaggins/assorted-pcbs/ATX to Eurorack power supply adaptor/README.md

 ## LEDs

 The 3 LEDs indicate the presence of the 3 powers rails (+12V, -12V, +5V).
 They don't indicate that the power supply is behaving itself or that the power rail has the right voltage.
-LED brightness is controlled by the resistor next to each LED.
+LED brightness is controlled by the resistor next to each LED, recommended values:

+* +12 volt rail: 5k ohms
+* -12 volt rail: 5k ohms
+*  +5 volt rail: 1.5k ohms

 ## Design files